 Gizelle Marshall is our Director of Children’s Church as well as the part-time Children’s Pastor.
 Gizelle is responsible for the Children’s Ministry, Children’s Church, and Vacation Bible School.
 Gizelle has served in the Children’s Department for several years and has a passion for children. (back to top)

 Chuck Wood is the Director of Global Change Network, U.S.A., and Dean of Christian Vocational Training School (CVTS).
 He is responsible for the day-to-day activities of both organizations, as well as helping to cast their visions.
 As Dean of CVTS, Elder Chuck evaluates the adult educational needs of CCF, develops appropriate courses, selects teaching materials and supplies, and implements special programs and events.
 Similarly, as Director of GCN, U.S.A., Elder Chuck provides professional ministry support and counsel to GCN, U.S.A. ministers, organizes conferences, and facilitates the growth of GCN in the U.S. and abroad.
-Chuck has been a member of CCF for over ten years and is an ordained minister of the church. (back to top)
+Chuck has been a member of CCF for over fourteen years and is ordained as a GCN Teacher and Marketplace minister.

 Mercelle Seale is the Director of Communications.
 Primarily, Mercelle facilitates the internal and external communications of the church, ensuring their consistency and professionalism.
 She is responsible for communicating and marketing CCF’s vision, ministries, programs, and services to our congregation and community.
 Mercelle is also responsible for promoting all events and activities at CCF. (back to top)